-The drug may be beneficial for patients with neuromuscular disorders that include multiple sclerosis, myasthenia gravis, muscular dystrophy, and amyotrophic lateral sclerosis when activity of these receptors has been compromised.
+RPI-78M may be beneficial for patients with neuromuscular disorders such as MS, myasthenia gravis, muscular dystrophy, and amyotrophic lateral sclerosis (ALS) where the activity of nAChRs has been compromised.

-Earlier investigations of the RPI-78M in humans and animals did not show serious side effects and revealed RPI-78M to be a very stable molecule (over four years at room temperature), which is considered unusual for a biological drug.
+Earlier investigations of the RPI-78M in humans and animals did not show serious side effects and revealed RPI-78M to be a very stable molecule.
 It can be given by mouth, which eliminates the need for injections.
-Additionally, the therapy responds to a large range of doses and with low toxicity, eliminating risk of overdose.
+Additionally, the therapy can be used in a large range of doses with low toxicity, eliminating the risk of overdose.

-RPI-78M was granted Orphan Drug Designation from the U.S. Food and Drug Administration (FDA) to treat pediatric multiple sclerosis.
+RPI-78M was granted orphan drug designation by the U.S. Food and Drug Administration (FDA) to treat MS in children on Sept.
+8, 2015.
 Orphan drug status is granted to therapies that may not be lucrative to pharmaceutical companies, but are highly beneficial for people with rare diseases.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.